PAE-HP-TARDOR-2025/firmware_updater/demo/demoslave/README.md

 This ESP-IDF project turns an ESP32 board into a CANopen slave that accepts firmware downloads over CiA‑302 objects and writes them straight into an OTA partition.
 After the CRC is validated the slave automatically schedules an `esp_restart()` and boots the freshly written image.

-The same application supplies the demo firmware that we hand to the master uploader (dummy greetings such as “Hello from slave” or “Firmware update ready”).
+The same application supplies the demo firmware that we hand to the master uploader (greetings such as "Hello from slave" or "Bye from slave").

 ## Features

 - CANopenNode stack configured as node ID **10** by default.
-- Firmware download objects 0x1F50, 0x1F51, 0x1F57, and 0x1F5A wired into `fw_update_server.c`.
+- Firmware download objects 0x1F50, 0x1F51, 0x1F57, 0x1F5A, and 0x1F5B wired into `fw_update_server.c`.
 - Metadata validation (size limit, CRC16/CCITT, bank/type hints).
 - Direct streaming into the inactive OTA partition via `esp_ota_*` APIs.
 - Auto reboot 500 ms after a successful finalize so logs flush before reset.
 - Configurable heartbeat prints through the `SLAVE_GREETING` string.
+- **Running CRC API** – `fw_server_get_running_crc()` exposes the CRC of the currently running firmware via CANopen object `0x1F5B:01`, allowing the master to skip OTA if firmware already matches.

 Read the root `README.md` for the high-level workflow; this file focuses on the slave build itself.